metapolator/metapolator/README.md

 * * *

 Metapolator is not yet released.
-See [INSTALL.md](https://github.com/metapolator/metapolator/blob/master/INSTALL.md) for developer installation instructions if you'd like to try it out and are comfortable using development tools.
+See the [wiki](https://github.com/metapolator/metapolator/wiki/installation) for developer installation instructions if you'd like to try it out and are comfortable using development tools.

 We are actively documenting our development on our wiki, <https://github.com/metapolator/metapolator/wiki/>